Birdhill: Economy

+Demographics

+The population of the Electoral Division of Birdhill was 743 in the 2022 census.
+However, this includes some individuals in the nearby village of Ballinahinch, as well as excluding some with Birdhill addresses such as Cooleen or Cragg.
+In general, as Birdhill is not a built up area, it is difficult to get an accurate estimate of the boundaries, and thus the population, of the village.
+Nevertheless, small area statistics for the 2022 census put the wider area at roughly 1,400.

+Being such a small area, Birdhill has population peaks and troughs.
+There was a baby boom, for example, from roughly 2002/2003 to 2012/2013.
+This is reflected in 2022 census data, with most inhabitants being young people born between those years or those born 35-40 years earlier.

 River Shannon to Dublin pipeline

 Plans were announced in 2011 for a pipeline from Lough Derg to supply drinking water to Dublin city and region.
 In 2016 the Parteen Basin at the south of lough was chosen as the proposed site of extraction.
 Water would be pumped via Birdhill to a break pressure tank at Knockanacree in County Tipperary and gravity fed from there to Peamount in Dublin.

 Awards

 Birdhill was named the "Tidiest Village" in the Tidy Towns Awards in 2006, 2007, 2008, 2016 and again in 2017.
 In 2017, the village also took the overall award and was named Ireland's "Tidiest Town".

 Sport

 Birdhill FC is the local soccer team, which competes in the North Tipperary District League.
 It fields a number of youth teams and one junior team, which competes in the NTDL Division 2.
 In February 2019, Birdhill FC won the NTDL Nora Kennedy Cup In July 2021, the men's junior team won the 2020/2021 NTDL Division 2 league title and were promoted up to the NTDL Division 1.